Diobyte/Tarkov-TraderProfitGUI/README.md

 ---

-_Not affiliated with Battlestate Games._

 ## 🔒 Security

 Please review our security policy in [SECURITY.md](SECURITY.md).
-If you find a vulnerability, submit a private advisory via GitHub Security Advisories for this repository or open an issue labeled `security` without public exploit details.
+If you find a vulnerability, submit a private advisory via GitHub Security Advisories or open an issue labeled `security`.

+---

+_Not affiliated with Battlestate Games._